-History and Religious Studies (BA)
+Religious Studies and History (BA)

 This joint honours degree scheme enables students to combine the fascinating subject of history with the study of religion, which has formed part of human life since the beginning of human existence.

+History modules cover the period from the fall of the Roman Empire to the present day.
+There is a balance between modules covering specific historical periods and thematic modules that examine broad social and cultural topics, such as warfare, gender, religion, art, medicine and science.
 Religion has been part of human experience from the earliest traces of human existence up to the present day.
 It has been the way most cultures have sought to express their understanding of the purpose of life and the foundation of personal and social behaviour.

 |Typical places available||The School of History, Archaeology and Religion typically has 320 places available.|

 |Typical applications received||The School of History, Archaeology and Religion typically receives 1800 applications.|

 |Typical Welsh Baccalaureate offer||Grades ABB from the Welsh Baccalaureate and two A-level subjects to include History, excluding General Studies.|

 |Typical International Baccalaureate offer||33 points from the International Baccalaureate, to include 6 points in Higher Level History.|